aromanro/QCSim/README.md

 Dealing with matrices is done with the help of [Eigen](https://eigen.tuxfamily.org/).
 The quantum fourier transform is checked against [FFTW](http://fftw.org/) for Schrodinger quantum simulation.
 I guess using this library could be avoided, I actually provided several methods of solving the equation in the code, maybe I'll switch to some other one in the tests in the future.
 For now the check is done with FFTW.

+### Bibliograpy

+> [!TIP]
+> I mentioned some things on the corresponding blog page, so please [check it out](https://compphys.go.ro/quantum-computing-simulator/), but I'll also refer here the tutorials papers I mentioned there and the code for them, which I also [provided in another repository](https://github.com/InvictusWingsSRL/QiskitTutorials).
+> If you want to learn qiskit, I higly recommend those.